Our 4-Step Death Preparation Checklist

 You must be clear and explicit when it comes to estate planning.
 Any ambiguity here will place your estate in probate for a judge to review, costing undue time, money, and stress for your loved ones.
 For this reason, we recommend you work with legal and financial experts when creating your last will and testament so that it’s legally and financially airtight.

-A living will delivers specific instructions for doctors and your loved ones on what you want to happen if you are incapacitated or die suddenly.
+Known as a “living will” in some states, an advanced directive delivers specific instructions for doctors and your loved ones on what you want to happen if you are incapacitated or die suddenly.
 An essential part of your death preparation checklist, this planning document relieves stress on your loved ones by providing clear decisions for potentially difficult situations.

 It should contain the following: